Effect of long-range hopping on dynamic quantum phase transitions of an exactly solvable free-fermion model: Nonanalyticities at almost all times: The model

 \section{The model}

 We consider a free fermion chain with long-range hoppings under twisted boundary condition given by the Hamiltonian

 We consider systems of $L$ sites in which $L$ is even.
-The hopping amplitude decays as $J_{j,\ell}=J2^{\nu}(\ell+1)^{-\nu}f_{j+\ell}(\phi)$, where $f_{\ell}(\phi)=1$ for $1\le\ell\le L$, and $f_{\ell}(\phi)=\exp\left(\phi\pi i\right)$ otherwise.
-Here, the constant $J$ sets the energy (or inverse time) unit of the system (and, from now on, is set to $J=1$) and $\phi$ defines the type of boundary condition: $\phi=0$ means periodic boundary condition (PBC) and $\phi=1$ means anti-periodic boundary condition (APBC).
-In all cases, $c_{j+L}=c_{j}$.
+The hopping amplitude decays as { $J_{j,\ell}=J2^{\nu}(\ell+1)^{-\nu}$.} Here, the constant $J$ sets the energy (or inverse time) unit of the system (and, from now on, is set to $J=1$), {and $c_{j+L}=\exp\left(-\phi\pi i\right)c_{j}$ ($1\le j\le L$),} where $\phi$ defines the type of boundary condition: $\phi=0$ means periodic boundary condition (PBC) and $\phi=1$ means anti-periodic boundary condition (APBC).
 The exponent $\nu\geq0$ controls the decay of the hopping amplitude with the distance, $D$ is the hopping range, and $\delta$ is the dimerization parameter which tunes the system across an equilibrium quantum phase transition (QPT) at $\delta=0$.
 For $D=1$, this model recovers the dimerized chain with nearest-neighbor hopping, also known as Su-Schrieffer-Heeger (SSH) chain~\citep{SShmodel}.
 This model, for some particular choice of the parameters, was used to study symmetry-resolved entanglement entropy~\citep{Ares_Calabrese2022LongRange,LongRangeJones}.
-This is an interesting model because it allows one to investigate the effects of long-range interactions and is amenable to be solved by free-fermion techniques.
+This is an interesting model because it allows one to investigate the effects of {long-range hopping} and is amenable to be solved by free-fermion techniques.

-The diagonalization of the above model can be done by the Fourier series.
-For the sake of completeness, we present the main steps below.
+{Note that the gauge transformation $c_{j}\rightarrow e^{-i\pi\Phi j/L}c_{j}$ makes the Hamiltonian translational invariant and, thus, can be diagonalized by the Fourier series.} For the sake of completeness, we present the main steps below.
 First, we introduce the new fermionic operators $\gamma_{q}$ and $\eta_{q}$ by

 where the momenta are $\mbox{ }q=q_{n}=\frac{2\pi}{aL}\left(n-\frac{\phi}{2}\right)$, $n=1,2,\dots,L/2$, and, from now on, we set the lattice spacing to $a=1$.
 In terms of $\gamma_{q}$ and $\eta_{q}$ the Hamiltonian is